Reverend Jordan Greatbatch

 We are of course not just a worshipping community but also apart of the wider community and history of Birkenhead.
 Our Church has witnessed baptisms, weddings and funerals for generations and continue to offer these Sacraments and Rites to the community.
-The small white painted Church, with warm stained-wood and white interior and a lovely war memorial window, is a place of worship, fellowship and a special focus for the Anglican community in Birkenhead
+The small white painted Church, with warm stained-wood and white interior and war memorial window, is a place of worship, fellowship and a special focus for the Anglican community in Birkenhead

 Like many of the church members the building did not start its life in its present location, or even as a church as can be seen in the history below.
 The church reflects the history of many NZ communities who have called Birkenhead home, we hope that you may find a home with us as well.